tyleraadams/madlibs-ui-challenge/README.md

 Here's a live hosted demo of this functionality: https://flocabulary.github.io/madlibs-ui-challenge/

 It's functional, but it clearly needs some styling and finessing.
-In your work, feel free to use our style guide https://www.flocabulary.com/tools/ui-style-guide/ but you are not bound to it.
-You can alter or remove any static text.
-Usage of modern CSS features like `transition`, `animation` and `flex-box` is encouraged.
-This exercise may require you to use some `git`, but you are not being judged on your use of it.
+A Flocabulary designer has provided a set of mocks for how the feature should look and feel.
+Those mocks can be seen here: https://drive.google.com/drive/folders/1Sq946n18SD2QJTdwRXPp8Tfq_Uvrr2Zh?usp=sharing .
+Your task is to make the feature match the mocks.
+Where elements change size or color, care should be taken to smoothly transition by usage of CSS features like `transition`, `animation`.

 ### If you have Node.js installed on your computer, or foresee no problem getting it installed, follow these directions (otherwise scroll down):
 0. install Node.js https://nodejs.org/en/download/